 You can include tables and figures in your paper to highlight certain aspects or summarize key features.
 However, remember that they do not speak for themselves.
-Each table and figure should be labelled, e.g. "Table 1: Pedagogic Principles of ELT (based on ...)" and referred to in your written text.
+Each table and figure should be labelled, e.g. "Table 1: Pedagogic Principles of ELT (based on ...)" or "Table 1: ... (own source)" (if you developed something yourself) and referred to in your written text.
 Spell Table and Figure with capital letters when you refer to them in the text: